This post may contain affiliate links. For more information, please see my full disclosure policy.

 First and foremost, if you’re creating an alphabet book with your letter crafts, you’ll need something to keep it in the book, so glue your letter N onto your sheet of card stock.

 This step has no rhyme or reason and there is no right or wrong way to make it.
 Just started glueing your brown rectangles (or other shapes) onto your letter and see what you come up with.

 Once you’ve added all of your brown pieces, or at least enough that you’re satisfied with how your nest looks, grab a couple of those birdie eggs and add those to the top.

 One thing we did find with this particular craft is that even with using a glue stick, it takes a few minutes for it all to dry since you have so many layers stacked on top of each other.

-While you’re waiting, grab the lowercase letter N page below and get that ready to add to your alphabet book as well!
+While you’re waiting, grab the lowercase letter N page from the bundle of interactive alphabet pages and get that ready to add to your alphabet book as well!